svalinn/DAGMC/doc/usersguide/get_install.rst

 Populate and Patch
 ============================================
-Populate the mcnp5 subdirectory of DAGMC and apply the dagmc patch.

-Copy the "Source" directory for MCNP5v16 from the LANL/RSICC CD to the mcnp5/ directory in the DAGMC source tree
+In order to populate and patch the MCNP5 source in the DAGMC subdirectory first copy the "Source" directory for MCNP5v16 from the LANL/RSICC CD to the mcnp5/ directory in the DAGMC source tree
 ::
-    prompt%> cd $HOME/dagmc_bld
+    prompt%> cd $HOME/dagmc_bld/DAGMC/mcnp5
-    prompt%> mkdir -p $HOME/damc_bld/mcnp5
-    prompt%> cp -r <path to cdrom/MCNP5/Source mcnp5/
+    prompt%> cp -r <path to cdrom/MCNP5/Source .

 Apply the patch from the patch folder
 ::